subodhexzeo/akka-streams-fiddles/README.md

-# akka-streams-fiddles
+# Akka Stream Scala Fiddles

-List of fiddles worked out during Akka Stream sessions
+This page contains all the [Scala Fiddle](https://scalafiddle.io) urls worked out during the session.